bquast/bquast.github.io/_posts/2014-08-08-customise-jekyll-blog.md

 exclude:          [rmarkdown]
 ```
-The main things you will want to edit in the config files are:
+The main things you will want to edit in the `_config` file are:

 * title
 * tagline